Product Guide

 Setting Your Availability

-Your availability schedule is the foundation of the entire booking system.
-It defines the days and hours you are open for appointments, and it directly controls which time slots customers can see and select when they visit your page.
-If a time is not in your availability, it simply does not exist as an option for customers -- there is no way for anyone to book outside the hours you set.
+Your availability schedule is the foundation of the booking system.
+It defines the days and hours you're open for appointments and directly controls which time slots customers can see.
+If a time isn't in your availability, it simply doesn't exist as an option -- no one can book outside the hours you set.

 The weekly schedule section showing each day of the week with toggle switches and time inputs